inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 # Cursor Find and Track

-This is a minimal Windows utility that helps you locate your mouse cursor—especially handy when working with multiple monitors.
+This is a minimal Windows utility that helps you locate your mouse cursor.
+Especially handy when working with multiple monitors.

 > **Note:**
 > Windows already has a built-in way to locate your mouse (such as “Show location of pointer when pressing the CTRL key” in Mouse Settings).